TroubleZN/Stat628_Bodyfat/README.md

 ### Link:
 - Shiny app: https://alzfwang.shinyapps.io/application/

-(Due to the limited hour on shinyapp.io, please email alzfwang@gmail.com to active this web)
+(Due to the limited hour on shinyapp.io, if you can't open this page, please email alzfwang@gmail.com to active this web)